Goat Simulator: Gameplay

 In Goat Simulator, the player acquires points by performing acts of chaos—in this case, getting struck by a car shortly after licking a non-player human character.
 The game's novelty comes from various glitches in the game purposely left in place, such as the distortion of the human character's neck as a result of the collision.

 Goat Simulator is an open-ended third-person perspective game in which the player controls a goat called Pilgor.
-The player is free to explore the game's world — a suburban setting — as a goat, and jump, run, bash things, and lick objects.
+The player is free to explore the game's open world — a suburban setting — as a goat, and jump, run, bash things, and lick objects.
 Licking objects attaches the goat's tongue to the object and lets the player drag the object around until they let go.
 At any time, the player can let the goat drop into a ragdoll model, allowing the game's physics to take over, and another control makes the game run in slow-motion.
 A number of environmental features allow the player to manipulate the goat into stunts such as bouncing off trampolines or launching the goat into the air through large fans.
 The game features a scoring system similar to skateboarding games like Tony Hawk's Pro Skater, whereby doing tricks or other actions earns points, while chaining such tricks together in sequence helps build a multiplier that applies to the total score of the tricks done in the sequence.
 Various in-game goals, such as achieving a certain height, completing flips, or destroying certain objects, are given to the player, but the player is not required to follow these instructions.

 Small gold goat statues are hidden in the game's world.
 Mutators are progressively unlocked by obtaining the statues.
 Mutators are toggleable within the main menu of the game.
-Each adds a unique mechanic and/or appearance to the standard goat, such as changing the goat model to a demon goat, a giraffe, raptor, sauropod, or an ostrich, or adding a jetpack to the goat that can be activated at any time.
+Each adds a unique mechanic and/or appearance to the standard goat, such as changing the goat model to a demon goat, giraffe, dinosaur, ostrich, penguin, or dolphin on a wheelchair, or adding a jetpack to the goat that can be activated at any time.
 Various easter eggs are scattered about the sandbox, such as a castle where one can become the Queen of all Goats, or where the goat character gains a move similar to Sonic the Hedgehog's spin attack.
-The game's lead developer Armin Ibrisagic noted after release that the game's setting is a parody of the concept of Purgatory, having left references to Heaven and Hell that were later found by fans.
-Ibrisagic also noted the inclusion of some elements based on the 2014 Ukrainian revolution.
+Lead developer Armin Ibrisagic noted after release that the game's setting is a parody of the concept of Purgatory, having left references to Heaven and Hell that were later found by fans, and also noted the inclusion of some elements based on the 2014 Ukrainian revolution.